grafana/agent/docs/getting-started.md

 ### Locally

-This section is only relavant if you installed the static binary of the Agent.
+This section is only relevant if you installed the static binary of the Agent.
 We do not yet provide system packages or configurations to run the Agent as a daemon process.